s3812497/fe-code-challenge/README.md

 $ npm install
 ```

-To run the node server
+To run in development mode

 ```
-$ npm run start
+$ npm run dev
 ```

 Server is listening to port `8000`